 Engage in Personal & Family Activities

-Much like the addict must develop new outlets and pursuits to overcome addiction’s pull, families in recovery must also engage in new outlets and activities that nurture closeness and resilience.
+Much like the user must develop new outlets and pursuits to overcome addiction’s pull, families in recovery must also engage in new outlets and activities that nurture closeness and resilience.
 Likewise, individual family members can benefit from expanding their horizons in terms of developing new interests and pursuits.
 This can take the form of:

 - Family activities, such as picnics or walks in the park